Razat94/learn/PowerBI/README-PowerBI.md

   		├─ People2.txt
   		└─ People3.txt

-	Excercise: We want Power Query to automatically combine all files into one table.
+	Exercise: We want Power Query to automatically combine all files into one table.

 	Click Home -> Get Data -> Folder
 	Point to the 'Text-Files' folder (or point it to a folder (SharePoint/OneDrive/local))